polarhive/vulpes/README.md

 > Minimal Firefox user.js tweaked for privacy
 ```

 Firefox is a [mess](https://polarhive.ml/blog/firefox/).
-This repo also contains many tips & tweaks you can use on Firefox based browsers.
+This repository contains many tips & tweaks you can use on Firefox based browsers.
 I think Mozilla should ship with these tweaks pre-configured, out of the box.

 ## Like LibreWolf?